QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 ```

 ## Constructing a plot similar to Tooze's
+In this section we describe  how we have constructed a version of the striking figure from  chapter 1 of {cite}`Tooze_2014` that we discussed at the start of this lecture.

-Let's first define a collection of countries that consist of the British Empire (BEM) so we can replicate that element of Tooze's chart.
+Let's first define a collection of countries that consist of the British Empire (BEM) so we can replicate that series in  Tooze's chart.

 ```{code-cell} ipython3
 BEM = ['GBR', 'IND', 'AUS', 'NZL', 'CAN', 'ZAF'] gdp['BEM'] = gdp[BEM].loc[start_year-1:end_year].interpolate(method='index').sum(axis=1) # Interpolate incomplete time-series
 ```

-Let's take a look at the aggregation that represents the British Empire
+Let's take a look at the aggregation that represents the British Empire.

 ```{code-cell} ipython3
 gdp['BEM'].plot() # The first year is np.nan due to interpolation